Kazakhstan–United States relations: Overview

 Cooperation strengthened after the September 11, 2001 attacks as the United States sought strategic partners near Afghanistan, and later near Iraq.
 Counter-terrorism plays an increasingly important role in Kazakhstan's relations with the United States and the United Kingdom, which are at an all-time high.
 Kazakhstan has taken Uzbekistan's place as the favored partner in Central Asia for both Russia and the United States in the New Great Game.

 The two countries closely cooperate in the energy field.
 In 2001, Kazakhstan and the United States established the U.S.-Kazakhstan Energy Partnership.

 According to the 2012 U.S. Global Leadership Report, 28% of Kazakhs approve of U.S. leadership, with 27% disapproving and 45% uncertain.

-The United States Department of State is critical of the human rights situation in Kazakhstan, highlighting significant problems and abuses in its annual country report.

 In 2016 Kazakhstan and the USA marked 25th anniversary of the Kazakhstan-U.S. relations.
 To that end, diplomatic missions of both countries launched celebratory events.

 Nursultan Nazarbayev congratulated Donald Trump on his victory in presidential election during their phone call on November 30, 2016.
 The two leaders maintained that they were determined to take "friendly Kazakhstan-American relations to a new level."

 Kazakhstan and the United States announced in December 2016 that they reciprocally introduced 10-year business and tourism visas.
 The announcement was made as the U.S. and Kazakhstan marked the 25th anniversary of diplomatic relations between the two countries.

+According to a report by Reuters, the United States ran a propaganda campaign to spread disinformation about the Sinovac Chinese COVID-19 vaccine, including using fake social media accounts to spread the disinformation that the Sinovac vaccine contained pork-derived ingredients and was therefore haram under Islamic law.
+Kazakhstan was among the Central Asian countries targeted in the campaign, which ran from the spring of 2020 to mid-2021.